Kebs20/Kebs20/README.md

 ---

+## ⚠️ Terms
+Payment is taken upfront.
+Refunds are possible only before the writing or implementation starts—once work is underway, refunds may not be available.

 ## 📫 Contact
 Feel free to reach out if you want to collaborate or need help with your quests or configs on my Discord: "kebs_"